FrancaBa/SeaQC-X-Denmark/README.md

 After that you also need to add your appreviation and password before the push is successfull.

 ## Merge branch on Gitlab
 Open the gitlab repository online and manually merge the branch into main.
 Be aware of potential conflicts.
+After merging a branch, make sure to delete it from the server/local machine and Gitlab.

 # Contributing
 Contributions to this project are welcome.
 Please fork the repository, make your changes, and submit a merge request with a clear description of your modifications.